 Kara Kirkendoll Welch

-Adjunct Assistant Professor, Flute
+Adjunct Associate Professor, Flute

 Kara Kirkendoll Welch’s playing has been described in Fanfare Magazine as “inspired…technique second to none…[Welch] coaxes her flute to produce the most gorgeous sounds.”
 Welch has been a flutist in the Dallas Symphony Orchestra since 2000.
 Maintaining an active performing career, she has played Mozart Concerto in G Major with the Dallas Symphony and has performed as guest Associate Principal Flute with the Saint Louis Symphony Orchestra.
 Welch enjoys playing chamber music with many of her DSO colleagues.
 In addition, she and her husband, Bradley Hunter Welch, a world-class concert organist, have adapted well-known flute works into even more colorful works for flute and organ.